Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 These public Nafpaktos beaches are local favorites for their easy access, family-friendly amenities, great views, and crystal-clear water.

-Besides the Venetian gems of Nafpaktos, more hidden gems await in the surrounding area of Nafpaktia.
+Besides the Venetian gems of Nafpaktos, more hidden gems await your discovery in the surrounding area of Nafpaktia.

 The romantic coastline, rustic villages, and rugged mountains – and, oh yes, another Venetian fortress! – await your discovery on delightful day trips from Nafpaktos.